Snider–Enfield: Variants

 The Snider–Enfield was produced in several variants.
 The most commonly encountered variants were the Rifled Musket or Long Rifle, the Short Rifle, and the Cavalry and Artillery Carbines.
 The Long Rifle has a 36+1/2 in barrel and three barrel bands.
 Its total length (without bayonet) is 54+1/4 in in length.
 It was issued to line infantry and has three-groove rifling with one turn in 78 in.
 The Short Rifle has a 30.5 in barrel and two barrel bands with iron furniture.
 This variant was issued to sergeants of line infantry and rifle units.
 It has five-groove rifling with one turn in 48 in.
 The Cavalry Carbine is half stocked and has only one barrel band.
 It has a 19+1/2 in barrel, with the same rifling as the Short Rifle.
 The Artillery Carbine has a 21+1/4 in barrel with a full stock and two barrel bands, and the same rifling as the Short Rifle and Cavalry Carbine.

-The Snider was the subject of substantial imitation, in both approved and questionable forms, including the Nepalese Snider, which was a nearly exact copy, the Dutch Snider, Danish Naval Snider, and the "unauthorised" adaptations of the French Tabatière and Russian Krnka (which was in fact designed and patented in 1855, before the Snider).
+The Snider was the subject of substantial imitation, in both approved and questionable forms, including the Nepalese Snider, which was a nearly exact copy, and the "unauthorised" adaptations of the French Tabatière and Russian Krnka (which was in fact designed and patented in 1855, before the Snider).
+Egypt converted part of their stocks of obsolete Minié rifles into Sniders, but further conversions were halted as the Remington Rolling Block was already being introduced into the Egyptian Army.

 There were also "Trade Pattern" Snider–Enfields, being Snider–Enfields made for private purchase by various English gun-makers.
 These were often intended for sale to members of volunteer military units, or simply to anyone who might wish to purchase a rifle.

+Dutch Snider

+The Dutch Snider emerged as a component of a wider 19th-century initiative to modernize military armaments.
+Following the Austro-Prussian War of 1866, the Netherlands prioritized the acquisition of rifles with enhanced loading capabilities.
+Consequently, in 1867, the Dutch military transitioned its inventory of M1848 .69 caliber muzzle-loaders to a breech-loading configuration by integrating the Snider hinge-block system, thereby facilitating the use of metallic cartridges.
+While the rifle served as a front-line weapon for only a brief period before its replacement by the M1871 Beaumont, it remained in use by militia units through the end of the century.
+Approximately 83,000 units underwent this conversion through P. Stevens Maastricht, Birmingham Small Arms (BSA), and Geweerwinkel WDW in Delft.